-Arthur Ochs Sulzberger, Jr. is Publisher of The New York Times newspaper and Chairman of The New York Times Company, a conglomerate that owns the Times and many other media entities, including the Boston Globe.
+Arthur Ochs Sulzberger, Jr. was the Publisher of The New York Times newspaper from 1992-2018, and Chairman of The New York Times Company, a conglomerate that owns the Times and many other media entities including the Boston Globe, from 1997-2020.

-Sulzberger was born in September 1951 in Mount Kisco, New York.
+Sulzberger was born on September 22, 1951 in Mount Kisco, New York.
 His great-grandfather Adolph Ochs purchased the Times in 1896; his grandfather Arthur Hayes Sulzberger was Times Publisher from 1935 until 1961; and his father, known as “Punch” Sulzberger, became Publisher and company President in 1963.

 Sulzberger’s parents divorced when he was five, and much of his childhood was spent living with wealthy relatives.
 As an adolescent he moved in with his father in Manhattan, grew his hair long, became immersed in the 1960s counter-culture, and was twice arrested in anti-Vietnam War demonstrations.